robbylew/robertlewisdev-v2/pages/index.md

 Hey, I am Robert Lewis, a passionate software engineer.

-I am currently seeking exciting opportunities in the tech world.

 I hold a B.S. in Statistics and Data Science from UCLA, where I built a strong foundation in data analytics and machine learning.
-I am now a student at Georgia Tech, pursuing an M.S. in Computer Science as part of their OMSCS program.
-Additionally, I am working towards earning my CompTIA Network+ and Security+ certifications to demonstrate my dedication and expertise in computer science and cybersecurity.
+A current student at Georgia Tech, pursuing an M.S. in Computer Science.

-Driven by a passion for innovative projects and continuous learning, I strive to leverage my skills to deliver impactful data-driven solutions.

 Outside of my professional life, I enjoy traveling and spending quality time with my Australian Shepherd, [Hannah](/hannah).